 In this work, we proposed the use of space-time coding in OTFS modulation.
 We formulated the construction of a space-time code based on Alamouti code structure in a matrix form for OTFS.
-We analytically proved that the full spatial transmit diversity order of two is achieved in a $2 \times 1$ STC-OTFS system.
-We also showed that the proposed space-time code along with the phase rotation can achieve the full spatial and delay-Doppler diversity of 2P in a $2 \times 1$ STC-OTFS system.
-The STC-OTFS scheme with phase rotation in a $2 \times n_r$ system can yield a diversity order of $2Pn_r$ .
+We proved analytically that the full spatial transmit diversity order of two is achieved in a 2×1 STC-OTFS system.
+We also showed that the proposed space-time code along with the phase rotation can achieve the full spatial and delay-Doppler diversity of 2P in a 2×1 STC-OTFS system.
+The STC-OTFS scheme with phase rotation in a $2\times n_r$ system can yield a diversity order of $2Pn_r$.
 Simulation results on the BER performance validated the analytically predicted diversity orders.
-We further note that STC-OTFS systems are of practical interest as STC-OTFS can achieve good diversity performance even in small frame sizes in the finite SNR regime making it suited for low-latency applications.
+We further note that the STC-OTFS with phase rotation is of practical interest as it can achieve good diversity performance even with small frame sizes making it suited for low-latency applications.